 In my last post about packing for a trip, I didn’t mention where I will go.
 So here you go, Trondheim, Nidaros, Kaupangen, City of Kings.
 Located in the North-East of Norway, in Sør-Trøndelag county.

-Me and my 2 friends decided to try NSB trains, and choose a direct train from Hamar to Trondheim.
-Whole journey was from 3pm til 8pm approximately 5 hours.
+I and my 2 friends decided to try NSB trains, and choose a direct train from Hamar to Trondheim.
+The whole journey was from 3pm to 8pm for approximately 5 hours.
 Really comfortable journey, free w-fi, and the train was pretty silent, so falling asleep could be easy even for those who can’t sleep while on a train.

-Our host from Couchsurfing took us from the train station and show us beautiful night view of the city.
-Unfortunately my camera can’t handle the darkness, so that’s all I could get from it.
+Our host from Couchsurfing took us from the train station and show us a beautiful night view of the city.
+Unfortunately, my camera can’t handle the darkness, so that’s all I could get from it.

-After that we deciced to try City Bicycles which costs 70 NOK per 24 hour and a deposit.
-It’s pretty functional thing, it makes sightseeing a lot of faster, especially when you have only two days.
-You can get the card to loan bikes n the Touris Information Office.
+After that, we decided to try City Bicycles which costs 70 NOK per 24 hours and a deposit.
+It’s a pretty functional thing, it makes sightseeing a lot faster, especially when you have only two days.
+You can get the card to loan bikes n the Tourist Information Office.